 I must say, these results REALLY struck a chord with me.
 They were spookily accurate and I could relate to them perfectly.
 To hear my reaction these these Talents and exploring how they match with my personality, check out Podcast #42 where I talk through my results with Kevin Thiele live.

 Below you have my top Strength Themes.
 Otherwise known as my Top 5 Talents.

 There are 34 Talents in total that Gallup assess, which can be broken down into four categories:

 - RELATIONSHIP BUILDING (blue)

 - EXECUTING (purple)

 Within my Top 5, you’ll see they are ALL Strategic Thinking related, with the one ‘joker in the pack’ being Achiever, which is part of the Executing Theme.

 This blend makes me well suited to learning all there is to know about a discipline, strategising on how to best leverage the acquired knowledge to solve problems, and be able to describe and motivate action towards an exciting future state and vision.
 Oh, and I ask LOTS of questions!

-My work over the last 7+ years have leveraged these skills pretty well – selling expensive complex IT solutions to complex businesses that expect excellence, knowledge and high consultative value.
+My work over the last 7+ years has leveraged these skills pretty well – selling expensive complex IT solutions to complex businesses that expect excellence, knowledge and high consultative value.

-However, you my ask ‘where are my relationship building’ and ‘influencing’ skills needed to be a good salesman and businessman?
+However, you my ask “where are your relationship building and ‘influencing skills needed to be a good salesman and businessman”?
 I asked the same question… as I know I can sell.
 Or, maybe I can sell ONLY when I leverage my primary talents… 🤔

 And, this thirst for knowledge, wishing to strategise how to best use that knowledge and being optimistic and descriptive of a better future plays PERFECTLY into my objective and mission at AdapNation!
 That is, ONLY because I also have a strong self-drive to execute too.
 Phew! 😅